asrytis/dice-game/README.md

 Hey there!
 This is my first public repo and a playground for React Native.
 I didn't want to litter the net with yet another Todo List app and decided to go with a simple game instead.

 Developing a dice game was actually a programming task for a tech startup.
-The following are the original requirements:
+The following were the original requirements:

 - First user in the system selects the number of dice to roll (1-4)
 - The game can begin when there are at least 2 users online